Postdoctoral Research Fellow in Human Dimensions of Climate Change funded by the Climate Change Consortium of Wales (C3W)

 - Interdisciplinary research combining insights from psychology, sociology, and human geography

-I have just completed a PhD on ‘Promoting Lower-Carbon Lifestyles’.
+I completed my PhD on ‘Promoting Lower-Carbon Lifestyles’ in September 2012.
 I'm interested in behavioural change rather than just increased awareness or concern.
 You can download an accessible, 3-page summary of my thesis here.

 My first project assessed the impact of the climate change film The Age of Stupid.
 I have also used a model from health psychology to analyse the processes of change used or represented in climate change films, to discuss how such films (and other climate change communications) can encourage behavioural change.

-I am currently developing research projects in my new post working as part of the ‘Human Dimensions of Climate Change’ theme of the Climate Change Consortium of Wales (C3W).
+I am currently working on several research projects as part of the ‘Human Dimensions of Climate Change’ theme of the Climate Change Consortium of Wales (C3W).
 For information about C3W, please see the website www.c3wales.org

 - R.A.Howell (2014).
 How might climate change films encourage individual behavioural change?
 An analysis using the transtheoretical model.
-International Journal of Sustainable Development 17(2): 137-159 - Please contact me if you do not have access to this journal and would like a copy of this paper.
+International Journal of Sustainable Development 17(2): 137-159.
+DOI - Please contact me if you do not have access to this journal and would like a copy of this paper.